xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

 ```

 ### Example 2:
+In the previous example, both interfaces had same configuration statements (description and IPv4 address).
+Effectivelly, with the replace operation, the config from interface gig 0/0/0/1 was moved / merged with the config under interface gig 0/0/0/2

-In the previous example, the new interface (gig 0/0/0/2)
+This scenario will cover the case where the new interface

 ```
 RP/0/0/CPU0:iosxrv-1#show runn